abTEM/abTEM-legacy/docs/source/index.rst

 ======================================================================

 .. warning::
-   This is the documentation for the legacy version of *ab*TEM.
+   This is the documentation for the legacy version of abTEM.
 For the current version, please visit `our new documentation <https://abtem.github.io/doc/intro.html>`_.

 abTEM provides a Python API for running simulations of (scanning) transmission electron microscopy images and diffraction patterns.
 It is written entirely in Python, which enables easy integration with first-principles codes and analysis tools